suurjaak/grepros/README.md

                         both sides if one value, start and end if more than one, or no wrapping if zero values
-                        (default "**" in colorless output) --color {auto,always,never}
+                        (default "**" in colorless output) --write-format-template OUTFILE_TEMPLATE
+                        path to custom template to use for HTML output --color {auto,always,never}
-                        use color output in console (default "always") --no-meta             do not print metainfo to console --no-filename         do not print bag filename prefix on each console line --no-console-output   do not print matches to console --verbose             print status messages during console output for publishing and bag writing
+                        use color output in console (default "always") --no-meta             do not print bag and topic and message metainfo to console --no-filename         do not print bag filename prefix on each console message line --no-console-output   do not print matches to console --verbose             print status messages during console output for publishing and bag writing